How to Hang Curtains and Blinds Straight on Plasterboard

 Step 5: Transfer to bracket positions

 With the string still in place, mark the bracket screw positions.
 For a standard double rod bracket you’ve got two or three screw holes per bracket.
-Your goal: at least one screw per bracket lands in a stud.
+Goal: at least one screw per bracket lands in a stud.
 If both can hit the stud, even better.
 If neither can — because your window is positioned between studs — that’s where the Hangman toggles come in (Step 7).

 Step 6: Pilot drill (don’t skip this)